surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Report filters

-Using Filters will narrow the reports results while allowing you to view the specific range  data.
+Using Filters will narrow the reports results while allowing you to view the specific range ofdata.

  Global filter specify a filter value in saved report.
 The report data is retrieved based on filter applied in analysis section, but in case if the data retrieved must be based on different filter value, then it is possible only if we declare it in  global filters option while saving the report.
  Hidden filters are applied on a saved report, if the fields are specified in global filter section.